charbonnev/time-diet/README.md

 - **Structured Routine**: Consistent daily schedule to build habits

 ## 📋 Changelog

+### Version 1.6.0 (2025-01-14)
+**🎯 MAJOR ADHD FEATURE: Persistent Current Block Notification**

+**The Ultimate Doomscroll Defense:**
+- 📢 **Sticky notification** showing your current active timeblock
+- ⏰ **Time remaining** updates every minute
+- 🔒 **Always visible** - can't be swiped away (Android)
+- 📱 **Lock screen display** - see it even when phone is locked
+- 🧠 **External working memory** - constant reminder of your intention

+**Perfect for ADHD:**
+- Pull down notifications → see "Deep Work - 35m left" → snap back to focus!
+- No need to remember what you should be doing
+- Visual anchor to prevent doomscrolling blackholes
+- Maintains time awareness throughout the day

+**How It Works:**
+- Enable in Settings: "Persistent Current Block"
+- Automatically shows when a block starts
+- Updates time remaining every minute
+- Clears when block ends or is completed
+- Action buttons: Complete or Open App

+**Platform Support:**
+- ✅ **Android**: Perfect!
+Shows on lock screen + notification shade
+- ✅ **Desktop**: Shows in notification center/system tray
+- ⚠️ **iOS**: Limited (Apple restrictions)

+**Technical Implementation:**
+- Uses `requireInteraction: true` for persistence
+- Silent updates (no sound/vibration)
+- Unique tag prevents duplicates
+- Integrates with existing notification actions

+**Result:** A game-changing ADHD tool that keeps you anchored to your schedule!

 ### Version 1.5.4 (2025-01-14)
 **🎯 MAJOR IMPROVEMENT: Smart Debug Test Buttons**